faiyazabdullah/ElectroCom61/README.md

 <p>This dataset is available under <a href="LICENSE">LICENSE</a>.
 Please review the license before using the dataset for your projects.</p>

 <h2>Cite</h2>
-<p>If you use ElectroCom61 dataset for your research, please cite it as follows:</p>
+<p>If you use the ElectroCom61 dataset for your research, please cite it as follows:</p>
 <pre>
 @dataset{faiyaz2024electrocom61,
   author       = {Md Faiyaz Abdullah Sayeedi and Anas Mohammad Ishfaqul Muktadir Osmani and Taimur Rahman and Jannatul Ferdous Deepti},